 If you are the caregiver for an older adult who has dementia, you might be having difficulty getting them to sleep.
 Family members often say it seems like their loved one can go for days without sleeping.
 It makes for what experts call a “36-hour day.”
 It can be exhausting for the caregiver and the senior.

 It can be hard for people with dementia to process too much information or an overly busy environment.
-When a senior’s afternoon and evening schedule is hectic, they might feel agitated and have trouble unwinding.
+When a senior with dementia has an afternoon and evening schedule that is hectic, they might feel agitated and have trouble unwinding.
 This makes falling and staying asleep difficult.

 A solution is to schedule activities and appointments early in the day.
 Keep the afternoon and evening quieter.
 Turn off the television and play soothing music instead.
 Take out magazines or old photos for the senior to look through.
 The goal should be to keep things peaceful and relaxing.

-Share the situation with the senior’s doctor to be sure there isn’t another problem preventing them from sleeping.
+Share the situation with your loved one’s doctor to be sure there isn’t another problem preventing them from sleeping.
 Sometimes medical issues are responsible for sleep difficulties.
 It could be sleep apnea, narcolepsy, or restless leg syndrome.

 Adults with a memory impairment often do better when their days are structured and their routine stays the same.
-Researchers think this helps because it requires less short-term memory.
+Lifestyle programs like Five Star Senior Living’s Bridge to Rediscovery establish set routines for memory care residents like activities, meals times, and hydration breaks.
+Researchers think having a set routine helps because it requires less short-term memory.
 For adults with memory loss, short-term memory is typically impacted early in the disease progression.